 Follow the steps below to create a project folder:

-In the Collaborate view, navigate to the folder location you wish to be treated as a Project folder.
+- In the Collaborate view, navigate to the folder location that can be selected as a Project or Document room folder.

-Click on the More option on the top navigation and select Mark as Project.
+- Click on the More option on the top navigation.

 Step 1:

-Enter a Policy Name, Description and choose the option to apply the policy on Projects.
+Enter a Policy Name, Description and choose the option to apply the policy on Projects or Document Rooms

 Step 2:

-Select which Content Sources you want the policy to apply to.
-If Projects was selected in the previous step, only Egnyte sources will be available.
+Select which Content Sources the policy needs to be applied to.
+Note that only Egnyte sources will be available if Projects was selected.

 Step 3:

-Specify if the policy should match any or all of the criteria that you define.
+Specify if the policy should match on ANY or ALL of the criteria that are specified.

 Choose the time period when action should be taken on the files within projects.
 The file action period is based on the completion date of each project.

-Specify if you want to leave a stub file in the place of the file that is archived or deleted.
+- Specify to leave a stub file in the place of the file that is archived or deleted.
 Stub files will retain the name of the original file with a .txt extension and will include information about when the file was moved.
-If stub files are configured, you will be presented the option to automatically delete the stub file after a certain period of time.
-You can choose never (stub files will not be deleted), one of the preset values or your own custom value.
+If stub files are configured, an option will appear to automatically delete the stub file after a certain period of time.

 For the lifecycle policy action to be taken, the status of the Project should be done.
 You can change the status of the project by navigating to Project Settings.